qdzlug/ironbank-pipeline/contributing.md

 ### Type Checking with MyPy

-In `.gitlab-ci.yml` , there's a job that is part of our initial linting stage and enforces type checking/hinting with MyPy.
+There's a job that is part of our initial linting stage and enforces type checking/hinting with MyPy.
 The current implementation checks for untyped function and method definitions, warns about unreachable code, and performs extra checks for code quality issues.

 <!-- Add information about the kickoff_staging_pipeline dir -->